 Even in supposedly “tightly regulated” states like Washington and Oregon, independent investigations have shown that the majority of cannabis products reaching retail consumers contain some degree of dangerous pesticides.

-In short, it is incredibly difficult to know what’s actually in your cannabis product – regardless of manufacturer claims, fancy looking labels, or state mandated regulations.
+In short (and in a bit of a roundabout answer to the question ‘is vaping safe‘), it is incredibly difficult to know what’s actually in your cannabis product – regardless of manufacturer claims, fancy looking labels, or even state-mandated regulations.

 In addition to the conundrum of pesticides and thinning agents, the actual manufacturing process itself of cannabis oil (including CBD vape oils and high-potency THC oils), presents a wealth of problems in its own right.